Welcome to "Le Chic Chalet Poulet"!

 Now back to Baby freckles and her twisted toes and the ramp.
 This was the original which she wouldn't descend on.

 and this is the final, revamped version.
 It s now covered with strips of traction tape and moved to the other side of the coop.
 Now she happily comes down it without struggle and slipping every morning.
-I also have an enormous Wyandotte who can no longer fly up to the roost and uses the ramp to get up and down.
+And I won't have to run out in 3 ft of snow in my robe in the dead of winter to get her down from the roost.
+I also have an enormous Wyandotte (with a giant ovarian cyst) who can no longer fly up to the roost and uses the ramp to get up and down.
 So it all worked out for the best.
 This is also a good picture of the "Koop Clean" bedding I use thanks to the recommendation by Terri Golson at Hencam.
 Awesome stuff!
 It is finely chopped hay and straw with some pdz thrown in.
 The girls love it too.

 The new ramp sits over the pop door now